*** Second Call for Contributions ***

 • Software Tools for Software Evolution and Maintenance;

-• Human factors and legal aspects in the context of Software Analysis, Evolution and
+• Human Factors and Legal Aspects in the Context of Software Analysis, Evolution and

-Papers involving AI must either (a) concern a software system as a whole, or a subsystem, and
+Papers involving AI must either (a) concern a software system as a whole, or a

-not simply its AI or ML component, (b) consider software engineering artifacts, (c) target a
+subsystem, and not simply its AI or ML component, (b) consider software engineering

-novel context for a software engineering task, or (d) study human, social, socio-technical, and
+artifacts, (c) target a novel context for a software engineering task, or (d) study human,

-organizational aspects in the development of AI-intensive software systems (see also “Scoping
+social, socio-technical, and organizational aspects in the development of AI-intensive

-Software Engineering for AI: The TSE Perspective”, 10.1109/TSE.2024.3470368).
-Other papers
+software systems (see also “Scoping Software Engineering for AI: The TSE Perspective”,

-may fit more AI- or ML-specialized venues instead.
+10.1109/TSE.2024.3470368).
+Other papers may fit more AI- or ML-specialized venues

 SUBMISSION INSTRUCTIONS

-All submitted papers will undergo a rigorous peer review process and will be selected based
+All submitted papers will undergo a rigorous peer review process and will be selected

-conform to the IEEE Conference Proceedings Formatting Guidelines.
+format and conform to the IEEE Conference Proceedings Formatting Guidelines.

-• Research Track: Submissions should not exceed 12 pages (with the last 2 pages reserved for
+• Research Track: Submissions should not exceed 12 pages (with the last 2 pages

 • Industrial Papers Track: Submissions should not exceed 12 pages (with the last 2 pages